pomodorozhong/use-catch2-with-qt-creator/README.md

 ## Hints

 + The `catch.hpp` can be place outside of a project, and be shared with mutiple projects.
-+ If the compilation time is too long, it's probably compiled in debug mode.
++ If the compilation time of the test is too long, it may be compiled in debug mode.
 Switch to release mode to speed up.